NAS6mixfoolv/NAS6LIB/AdvancedReadMe.md

 In this case, the row-major notation for the formula is mainly N6LMatrix.Mul(N6LVector),
 but it is also possible to write it as column-major notation
 N6LVector.Mul(N6LMatrix) depending on the situation.

+Key Benefits of Homogeneous Coordinates
+Using a homogeneous coordinate system and 4x4 matrices allows various 3D graphics transformations to be handled
+as unified linear algebra operations.
+The benefits are immense:

 * **Unified Transformation Representation:**